EthanBauer/COMP3005A3/README.md

 ## Setup instructions:
 1. Open pgadmin4
 2. Right click Databases, enter the name for the database as Assignment3
-3. Right click Assignment3 database,
+3. Right click Assignment3 database, then query tool
+4. Copy the text from Assignment3.sql into the query tool.
+5. Execute the query.

 ## Instructions to execute: